Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with Attention: Methods

-All the training, validation, and testing experiments are deployed on an Intel 8-core Xeon Gold 6240 CPUs@2.6 GHz (Cascadelake) with 20 GB RAM per core, and two pieces of NVIDIA Tesla V100-SXM2-32GB GPU from Vlaams Supercomputer Centrum (VSC) \footnote{See https://www.vscentrum.be/}.
+The loss function of the 3D-TCN-Att model is a combination of the cross-entropy loss as the classification loss, and a truncated mean squared error (T-MSE) as the smoothing loss.
+Details of the combined loss function can be found in \cite{b34}.
+According to experiments, we built the 3D-TCN module with 4 shape variant layers, and 5 shape invariant layers.
+The self-attention module has 4 heads, each with a dimension of 8 ($d_{model}=32$).
+To train the model, an RMSprop optimizer with a learning rate of 0.0005 is employed.
+Notably, the positional encoding (PE) is not incorporated in attention module since we did not observe performance improvement after its inclusion.
+The architecture information is summarized in Table \ref{model_layer}.
+All the training, and testing experiments were deployed on an Intel 8-core Xeon Gold 6240 CPU@2.6 GHz (Cascadelake) with 20 GB RAM per core, and two pieces of NVIDIA Tesla V100-SXM2-32GB GPU from Vlaams Supercomputer Centrum (VSC) \footnote{See https://www.vscentrum.be/}.